Sarvesh2k/Linear_GAN_Models/README.md

 ## References

-These are some must read research papers on GANs if you are interested:
+These are some interesting research papers on GANs:
 - Generative Adversarial Networks — Goodfellow et al. (2014)
 - Conditional GANs — Mirza and Osindero (2014)
 - DCGANs — Radford et al. (2015)